Utah LLC Annual Report (2025 Guide)

 The Utah Annual Report costs $18 each year.
 This filing fee is paid every year for the life of your LLC.

-Utah Annual Report Due Date
+When is a Utah Annual Report Due?

 Utah Annual Reports are due by the last day of your LLC’s anniversary month.